dogu48/LDIBazureProject2/README.md

-# Quickstart: Synthesize speech in C# under .NET Framework for Windows
+# COP4494

-This is our Azure Project code.
+This is our Azure Project code

+Lara Turunç
+İlke Damla Çolak
+Doğukan Yumurtacılar
+Beliz Karagüllü